 They also claim to have one of the most unbreakable zippers, which is a relief, because zipperless suitcases are coming back in right now.
 And who can blame people, after all, it is super easy to open many a zipper with just a ballpoint pen.

-Delsey have also added handy dual-spinners which you normally only see on more expensive suitcases or higher end models from the likes of Samsonite.
-But for the average consumer, what it means is smoother travel, less pushing and just an easier time with your suitcase while on the go!
+Delsey has also added handy dual-spinners which you normally only see on more expensive suitcases or higher-end models from the likes of Samsonite.
+But for the average consumer, what it means is smoother travel, less pushing, and just an easier time with your suitcase while on the go!

 And last of all, it comes in a range of colors and sizes which you can see below.